walmartlabs/concord-website/docs/processes-v2/flows.md

 ```

 Full form can optionally contain additional declarations:
-- `out` field - contains the name of a variable, in which a result of
+- `out` field - contains the name of a variable to store the result
-the expression will be stored;
+of the expression;
 - `error` block - to handle any exceptions thrown by the evaluation.

 Literal values, for example arguments or [form](../getting-started/forms.html)